What is panic disorder?

 Panic disorder is defined by recurrent abrupt surges of intense fear or discomfort associated with various somatic (e.g. palpitations, sweating, trembling, chest pain, sensations of shortness of breath, nausea etc.) and mental symptoms (e.g. derealization, depersonalization, fear of losing control or dying) without cue or trigger.

-- palpitations, accelerated heart rate
+- palpitations or pounding heart, accelerated heart rate

 - trembling or shaking